What Treatments Are Available?

 At this time, there is no U.S. FDA-approved treatment for IH.
 However, there are several treatments approved by the FDA for use in narcolepsy, and it is common practice to use wake-promoting medications that are known to be effective in people with narcolepsy to treat the sleepiness associated with IH (this is called “off-label” use).

-Most of these treatments for narcolepsy have not been studied to nearly the same extent in patients with idiopathic hypersomnia, and some patients with IH do not achieve adequate control of symptoms with these medications.
+Most of these treatments for narcolepsy have not been studied to nearly the same extent in people with idiopathic hypersomnia, and some people with IH do not achieve adequate control of symptoms with these medications.
 These medications, in some cases, also may stop working over time and/or have bothersome side effects.
 These medications may sometimes be used in combination, especially in people who are treatment-resistant.

 Researchers continue to test medications approved for other disorders, as well as novel treatments, for IH.
 In addition, some people with IH have found that behavioral approaches, including cognitive behavioral therapy (CBT), can be helpful for learning skills to cope with IH.

 More information about treatments, including some Australian-specific information, can be found HERE.

 More information about prescription medication affordability in the U.S. can be found HERE.

 There are three major classes of medications approved for the treatment of sleepiness associated with narcolepsy: stimulant medications (i.e., derivatives of amphetamines), non-stimulant wake-promoting medications (e.g., modafinil, armodafinil, solriamfetol, and pitolisant), and sodium oxybate.

 Stimulants approved for the treatment of sleepiness in narcolepsy include dextroamphetamine (e.g., Dexedrine) and methylphenidate (e.g., Ritalin).
 While stimulants may be effective, potential side effects include dependence, aggressive behavior, dental problems, and heart problems.
 (Read more about dental side effects and how to manage them.)